Trailblazer standards in final phase

 However, the group is eager to represent employers and the wider industry, and is aiming to add specialists in training and assessment to the subcommittees in the coming weeks, ahead of further meetings in January.

 Meanwhile, a fourth subcommittee has also been created to meet with The Office of Qualifications and Examinations Regulation (Ofqual) as well as the IMI and other training providers.
-Chaired by David Cresswell of ABP, its purpose will be to begin the process of identifying assessors, while also looking at the different ways of assessment, such as online, practical demonstrations and via video.
+Its purpose will be to begin the process of identifying assessors, while also looking at the different ways of assessment, such as online, practical demonstrations and via video.